etiennebr/rstdocs/Applications/Geometry/Pansharpening.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{Pansharpening_param_table}, page~\pageref{Pansharpening_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+Pansharpening+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *Pansharpening* .

-Parameters table for Pansharpening:
+.. [#] Table: Parameters table for Pansharpening.

 +-------------------+--------------------------+----------------------------------+
 |Parameter Key      |Parameter Type            |Parameter Description             |